Bank of New Zealand Addresses the Issue of Counterfeit Cards

 Locking the Back Door

 Pulling together members of the bank’s fraud team, Turner and his colleagues came up with a solution they called Liquid Encryption Number or LEN that changes the last three numbers on the magnetic stripe each time a card is used in one of the bank’s ATMs.
-When integrated into ACI’s Proactive Risk Manager fraud management solution, the bank’s fraud analysts could identify the initial point of compromise and then identify all other affected customers without automatically blocking and reissuing cards.
+When integrated into the ACI Fraud Management for Banking fraud management solution, the bank’s fraud analysts could identify the initial point of compromise and then identify all other affected customers without automatically blocking and reissuing cards.

 A Global Success

 Since introducing liquid encryption numbers, BNZ has seen up to a 75 percent drop in counterfeit card fraud.
-In conjunction with Proactive Risk Manager, it has allowed the bank to offer its customers the highest levels of protection without inconveniencing them in any way.
+In conjunction with ACI Fraud Management for Banking, it has allowed the bank to offer its customers the highest levels of protection without inconveniencing them in any way.